informalsystems/quint/README.md

 Historically, the motivation for Quint was to provide an alternative surface syntax for TLA+ specifications.
 This syntax aims at being both more familiar to programmers and easier to parse and analyze.
-However, the most important feature of our syntax is that it is relatively minimal and easy to parse, and is therefore an easy target for advanced developer tooling.
+However, the most important feature of our syntax is that it is relatively minimal and easy to parse, and is therefore an easy target for advanced developer tooling - see our [Design Principles][].
 Quint is compatible with TLA+ and will soon be supported in [Apalache][].

 ## Name origin